1963 Jaguar E-Type Series 1 3.8 Fixed Head Coupe

 Other items replaced or attended to include a refinished flywheel, new porcelain manifolds, new stainless steel-exhaust, new upgraded motor mounts, Petronix ignition, all hoses replaced with silicone upgrades, front and rear suspension rebuilt including bearings, shocks and connecting components, steering rack and new steering column bearings.
 Further the current owner had an all-round brake rebuild with new stainless steel sleeves, new master cylinder, new clutch master and new clutch components.
 The radiator was recored and a new header tank fitted while the water pump was rebuilt as well as the heater box and cables.
 The gas tank was re-sealed, the wiper motor attended to and new bushings were fitted for the gear shift linkage.
 The interior was also replaced and finally 5 new Vredestein Sport Classic tires were fitted to upgraded 6” wide wire wheels.

-Following all this the car has travelled some 2000 miles or so and which has included completing on the Texas 1000, all without incident.
+Following all this the car has travelled some 2000 miles or so and which has included participating on the Texas 1000, all without incident.
 On file are receipts for over $80,000 for the mechanical and interior restoration work.
 As of today the exterior cosmetics and some panel fits are slightly older and showing a gentle patina; however, this should not detract from what is an ideal tour/driving or rally E-Type, an example that a new owner can surely enjoy without the worry or concern about having to be overprotective as to its condition.

 PLEASE CONTACT US FOR FURTHER INFORMATION AND PRICING